skienzmatishun/rippreport/content/p/fauxhope-know-the-backstory/index.md

   length_score: 100
   category_score: 0
   rank: 10
-alttags: Fairhope city council meeting in a flooded chamber with knee-deep water.
-A man in overalls stands near a laptop while officials sit behind a dais
+alttags: Fairhope city council meeting in a flooded chamber with knee-deep mud.
+A man in overalls stands near a laptop.
+summary: Former Mayor Tim Kant and developer Angelo Corte forced reckless developments onto Fairhope, destroying local infrastructure and Fly Creek.
+City agendas and water testing data demonstrate how backroom deals left citizens with millions in structural damage and mud-clogged waterways.
+Look past their stoic political masks to see how corrupt leadership let our town sink into mud and decay.
 ---
 “The developer will do whatever the hell he wants, without any accountability”